jamesthesnake/PumasDocs.jl/docs/src/model_components/domains.md

 # Domains

-Domains are used to define the `param` portion of a `PuMaSModel`.
+Domains are used to define the `param` portion of a `PumasModel`.
 This segment of the documentation describes the available `Domain` types that can be used within the `param` portions.

 ## Matching Parameter Types and Domains

-A `param` specification in a `PuMaSModel` directly defines the types which are required to be given as the input to the model's API functions such as `simobs` and `fit`.
+A `param` specification in a `PumasModel` directly defines the types which are required to be given as the input to the model's API functions such as `simobs` and `fit`.
 For example, if the `param` specification is given as: